 News President Obama musters key 41 Senate votes for Iran nuclear deal President Obama secured 41 votes in the U.S. Senate for the Iran Nuclear Deal on Tuesday, September 8, 2015.
 Photo Credit: Pool / Getty Images By REUTERS Updated September 8, 2015 12:46 PM Print Share fbShare Tweet Email President Barack Obama secured 41 votes in the U.S. Senate on Tuesday for the international nuclear deal with Iran, enough to block a measure of disapproval in the 100-seat chamber.
 Democratic Senators Richard Blumenthal, Gary Peters and Ron Wyden all said they would support the agreement.
 Their backing along with that of 38 other Democratic and independent senators who favor the accord between world powers and Iran, would be enough to block a Republican-backed resolution disapproving of the nuclear deal so long as the vote holds.
 That would keep Obama, a Democrat, from having to use his veto power to stop a resolution, although he had been guaranteed enough votes to sustain a veto once 34 senators backed the agreement.
 It remains to be seen how voting will unfold.
 Republicans control a majority of seats in both the Senate and the House of Representatives, and party leaders have denounced the idea of using a procedural rule to keep a disapproval resolution from advancing.
 U.S. Senator Harry Reid, the Democratic leader in the Senate, issued a ringing defense of the deal on Tuesday.
 Speaking shortly before the announcements from Blumenthal, Peters and Wyden, Reid said the agreement would survive the high stakes review by Congress.
 "There is no such thing as a better deal.
 There is no plausible alternative.
 There is no better deal," Reid said in a speech at the Carnegie Endowment for International Peace as lawmakers returned to Washington from a summer break to begin a high-stakes debate on a resolution disapproving the Iran deal.
 Many congressional opponents of the nuclear agreement announced on July 14 have argued it offers sanctions relief in exchange for too few concessions from Iran on its nuclear program.
 They have called on the United States and the five other world powers who negotiated with Tehran to return to the table to push for a tougher agreement.
 All 41 senators who have backed the deal so far are Democrats or independents who caucus with them.
 No Republican in either house has announced support for the deal, and a handful of Democrats have joined Republicans in opposing it.
 Shortly before Reid spoke, U.S. Senator Joe Manchin said he would be the fourth Senate Democrat to oppose the deal.
 "While the deal places real constraints on Iran's nuclear program for the next 10-15 years, after that term, Iran will be able to produce enough enriched uranium for a nuclear weapon in a very short period of time," Manchin said.
 Only one Democratic senator, Maria Cantwell of Washington, has yet to announce her Iran deal position.
 Iran denies its nuclear program aims to produce weapons.
-By REUTERS Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REUTERS Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.